 The sessions wrapped on Aug.
 20, and a little more than a month later, on Sept.
 26, Abbey Road was released.
 By that time, Lennon had played his first solo show and told the other members he was leaving (though nobody else knew about this then).
 For the next few months, the Beatles resumed work individually on the abandoned Get Back tapes, getting them in order for what would be their final album the next year.

 Abbey Road hit No. 1 and stayed there for 11 weeks, longer than any other album of theirs besides Sgt.
 Pepper's.
-"Come Together" and "Something" were released as a double A-side the same time as the album, and also made it to the top of the chart (the latter was Harrison's only No. 1 Beatles song).
+"Come Together" and "Something" were released as a double A-side at the same time as the album, and also made it to the top of the chart (the latter was Harrison's only No. 1 Beatles song).
 Since its release, Abbey Road become one of the Beatles' landmark records, a pivotal point in their short, storied career.

-All these years later, its legacy spans nearly every aspect of the project – from its cover (the only one that doesn't include neither the band's name or the LP's title, the famous crossing photo has been one of their most iconic images) to the music inside (its songs have been covered by everybody from Frank Sinatra to Tenacious D; that eight-song, 16-minute medley that fills out side two ranks as one of the Beatles' best moments on record).
+All these years later, its legacy spans nearly every aspect of the project – from its cover (the only one that doesn't include neither the band's name nor the LP's title, the famous crossing photo has been one of their most iconic images) to the music inside (its songs have been covered by everybody from Frank Sinatra to Tenacious D; that eight-song, 16-minute medley that fills out side two ranks as one of the Beatles' best moments on record).

 They didn't sound like a band coming apart at the time, and that's part of this album's lasting splendor.
 Even as they were splitting into four separate pieces, the Beatles pulled together the album that they had set out to make.
-Once again their determination paid off.
+Once again, their determination paid off.
 Even if it was for only one final round.

 The Stories Behind Every Beatles LP Cover